This Cloudburst item was hiding in the closet.

 Effulgence flows from heart to heart.

 Seems I’m getting a fixation for the tetrameter, so I may need to stretch myself there.
 No rhyme scheme this time, but perhaps the close meter will keep you from noticing.

 It’s been some weeks, perhaps months, since this poem was begun.
 So I haven’t much idea of the motivations of the moment which prompted it.

 To read it all, if you’ve not yet signed up to the email list, just ask.

-To get future items, the address is here.
+The Cloudburst list is no more, but you can get the UPLift mailing here.
 Do join in the fun, and make it a conversation with a comment below.